digicatapult/sqnc-documentation/docs/l3/api_flow.md

 }
 ```

-Member A receives a transaction id for the `demand_a` creation transaction, which they can use to get the details of the transaction using `GET /v1/demandA/{demandAId}/creation/{creationId}`.
+4. Member A receives a transaction id for the `demand_a` creation transaction, which they can use to get the details of the transaction using `GET /v1/demandA/{demandAId}/creation/{creationId}`.
 They can also use `GET /v1/transaction` to get all transactions of any type.

-#### GET /v1/demandA/{demandAId}/creation/{creationId}
+#### Request - GET /v1/demandA/{demandAId}/creation/{creationId}

 Inputting the `demand_a`'s identifier as: `18f832d2-162f-486c-bbc6-d4c436df0d63`